 Yet even if I am being poured out like an offering as part of the sacrifice and service I offer for your faith , I rejoice, and I share my joy with all of you.
 (Philippians 2:17)

 5 For this reason, the Scriptures say, when the Messiah was about to come into the world: “You did not want sacrifices and offerings, but you prepared a body for me.
 6 In burnt offerings and sin offerings you never took delight.
 7 Then I said, ‘See, I have come to do your will, O God’ In the volume of the scroll this is written about me.”
 (Hebrews 10:5-7)

 And that you may learn that it was for the sins of your own nation, and for their idolatries and not because there was any necessity for such sacrifices, that they were likewise commanded. -Justin Martyr (A.D.
 160) Ante-Nicene Fathers vol.1 pg.206

 As, then, circumcision began with Abraham, and the Sabbath and sacrifices and offerings and feasts with Moses, and it has been proved they were given on account of the hardness of your people’s heart, so it was necessary, in accordance with the Father’s will, that they should have an end in Him who was born of a virgin. -Justin Martyr (A.D.
 160) Ante-Nicene Fathers vol.1 pg.216.

 It is up to the reader to take what they wish from these verses and the Church fathers.
 The point, however, in this short article is to hopefully get others to think and study further into why Jesus died for us.
-Perhaps it was not to appease God as if He were some pagan deity, but to reconcile our wrong ways of doing things and defeat death.
-Perhaps we should live as Christ as opposed to thinking that He paid it all.
+I was not to appease God as if He were some pagan deity, but to reconcile our wrong ways of doing things and to defeat death.
+Perhaps we should live as Christ as opposed to thinking that He paid it all and we are free to sin it up.
 Just maybe we are meant to truly take up our cross and live as sacrifices for God just as He did.